ryogrid/ryogrid.github.io/profile/portfolio_en.md

 After developing a distributed KVS, I became interested in the internal design and implementation of more widely used RDBs and decided to develop one myself.
 　Since a zero-based implementation would be difficult, I am developing my own implementation based on [BusTub](<https://github.com/cmu-db/bustub>), which is available as an educational implementation in the open courseware lectures at Carnegie Mellon University (CMU).
 The original implementation is in C++.
 　The original implementation was done in C++, but Go was chosen for the implementation because we wanted to implement it in a more modern language.
-　The porting of C++ to Go was done to some extent by the project [go-bustub](<https://github.com/brunocalza/go-bustub>), so the code is directly based on that project.
+　The porting of C++ to Go was done to some extent by the project [go-bustub](<https://github.com/brunocalza/go-bustub>), so the code is directly based on that project but these goals are different.
-　It was originally a private project, but because he felt he could not work alone, he recruited co-developers, and now two people including himself are working on the project.
+　SamehadaDB is aimed to be a RDBMS implementation for newbies of RDBMS development.
 - [GitHub repository](https://github.com/ryogrid/SamehadaDB)

 #### [Rust implementation of FunnelKVS: a DHT-based distributed KVS](https://github.com/ryogrid/FunnelKVS/blob/master/ARCHITECTURE.md) 2020-present